hungrybluedev/C-Programs/README.md

 ## Recommended Software and Services

 The programs are meant to be cross-platform.
-Here is a list of relevant programs I use:
+Here is a list of relevant programs and services I use:

 1.  [**Visual Studio Code**](https://code.visualstudio.com/) - It has reached a level of maturity and acceptance that makes it well suited to be a daily-driver.
 Through the